Skip to nav Skip to content

 Research Scientist

-Karen Obremski Brandon, PhD, is a Research Scientist at the Tobacco Research and Intervention Program.
+Karen Obremski Brandon, PhD, is a research scientist at the Tobacco Research and Intervention Program.
 Dr. Brandon received her PhD in Clinical Psychology from Indiana University.
-She focused on familial and individual difference characteristics of alcohol use and abuse in children, adolescents and adults before joining TRIP.
+She focused on familial and individual difference characteristics of alcohol use and abuse in children, adolescents, and adults before joining TRIP.
 She currently contributes to projects on self-help for smoking cessation, health disparities in smoking cessation treatments, and e-cigarette use for smoking cessation.

-Senior Research Project Manager
+Research Study Manager

-Research Coordinator
+Research Coordinator IV

 Sierra WashingtonSierra Washington, M.P.H.